Freddie Hubbard: 1970s

 Hubbard achieved his greatest popular success in the 1970s with a series of albums for Creed Taylor and his record label CTI Records, overshadowing Stanley Turrentine, Hubert Laws, and George Benson.
-Although his early 1970s jazz albums Red Clay, First Light, Straight Life, and Sky Dive were particularly well received and considered among his best work, the albums he recorded later in the decade were attacked by critics for their commercialism.
+Although his early 1970s jazz albums Red Clay (1970), Straight Life (1970), First Light (1971), and Sky Dive (1972) were particularly well received and considered among his best work, the albums he recorded later in the decade were attacked by critics for their commercialism.
 First Light won a 1972 Grammy Award and included pianists Herbie Hancock and Richard Wyands, guitarists Eric Gale and George Benson, bassist Ron Carter, drummer Jack DeJohnette, and percussionist Airto Moreira.
 In 1994, Hubbard, collaborating with Chicago jazz vocalist/co-writer Catherine Whitney, had lyrics set to the music of First Light.

 In 1977, Hubbard joined the all-star V.S.O.P. band, which also featured Herbie Hancock, Tony Williams, Ron Carter and Wayne Shorter.
 All of the band's members except Hubbard were members of the mid-1960s Miles Davis Quintet.
-Several live recordings of this group were released as V.S.O.P, V.S.O.P.
-The Quintet, V.S.O.P.
-Tempest in the Colosseum (all 1977) and V.S.O.P.
+Several live recordings of this group were released as V.S.O.P, The Quintet, Tempest in the Colosseum (all 1977) and V.S.O.P.
 Live Under the Sky (1979).

-Hubbard's trumpet playing was featured on the track "Zanzibar" from the 1978 Billy Joel album 52nd Street (the 1979 Grammy Award Winner for Best Album).
+Hubbard's trumpet playing was featured on the track "Zanzibar" from the 1978 Billy Joel album 52nd Street (the 1979 Grammy Award winner for Best Album).
 The track ends with a fade during Hubbard's performance.
 An unfaded version was released on the 2004 Billy Joel boxed set My Lives.